 Birchwood is light red-brown in hue with virtually whitish sapwood.
 Birch has a consistent yet dull appearance due to the lack of differentiation between the annual growth rings.

 When subjected to environmental factors, birch is ephemeral and will rot or deteriorate.
 It can also be susceptible to insect attacks.
-Moreover, this type of wood is quite simple to deal with, whether by hand or by machine.
+Moreover, this type of lumber is quite simple to deal with, whether by hand or by machine.

-When machined, birch wood can break if the pattern is too complex.
+When machined, birchwood can break if the pattern is too complex.
 It’s utilized for things like boxes, wooden containers, plywood, and interior trimming.

 Hickory